Heloriel/Bloco-de-Notas/README.md

 # Topaz - Notepad Extended

- Litle project to make an extended version of the default windows notepad with extra resourses and configurations made with electron.
+ Litle project of a notepad with extra resourses and configurations.

+ At the moment master (1.0.0) only has the basic functionalities.

+ Made with electron.

  #### Requirements:
  - NodeJS (Latest)